tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 </table>
 ```

-Again, this HTML won&#8217;t win any awards, it&#8217;s here to let us functionally build out what we need.
+Again, this HTML won't win any awards, it's here to let us functionally build out what we need.
 Later in a real application we would replace this with a better form or front-end templates and JSON.

 ### Membership + Persistence